Somtuzy/hotelBuilderApiv2/README.md

 # hotelBuilderApiv2
-This is a simple RESTful API for hotel rooms and roomtypes.
+This is a simple RESTful API for managing hotel rooms, users and roomtypes.
 A user must be signed in either as an admin or as a guest to carry out the basic CRUD operations.

 # Functionalities
 An admin can: